 There are hundreds of courses to choose from and there is something to suit everyone, of all ages and abilities.
 Whether you're a beginner, want to improve your skills, gain a long-desired qualification or just fancy trying a new hobby, we've got the course for you.

 We provide courses, workshop and lectures across all aspects of life, work and leisure.

-Courses are available daytime, evening and weekends for most of the year during term times.
-Due to the current worldwide coronavirus situation, our 2020-2021 academic year will be a mixture of online delivery and face-to-face courses.
+Courses are available daytime, evening and weekends for most of the year during term times and are a mixture of online delivery and face-to-face courses.
 Courses can be booked online when you click through to the topic that interests you, or by calling 0300 200 1044.

-We also run a range of free targeted community learning programmes.
+We also run a range of free or subsidised targeted community learning programmes.

 - Family Learning meeting the needs of disadvantaged families

 - Community Outreach working to engage those on low incomes and with low skills

 - Supported Learning meeting the needs of adults with learning disabilities

 - Passport to Wellbeing supporting adults recovering from mental health issues.